lukecav/mybooktable/readme.txt

 == Upgrade Notice ==

 = 3.0.0 =
-This is a major update to MyBookTable that includes some backwards incompatable changes to it's template system and CSS selectors.
+This is a major improvement to MyBookTable that includes some backwards incompatable changes to it's template system and CSS selectors.
 If you have custom integrations with MyBookTable they may need to be updated in order to work after installing this update.

 = 2.2.0 =
 IMPORTANT UPDATE: Barnes and Noble has discontinued Linkshare Affiliates and switched to Commission Junction.
 This update is required to continue using B&N affiliates.
 [Learn more...](http://www.authormedia.com/barnes-and-noble-is-ending-its-affiliate-program-how-to-keep-from-losing-out/)